h4sohail/code-challenges/README.md

 # C++
-Collection of my C++ code snippets I have written for ssignments, quizes or online challenges etc.
+Collection of my C++ code that I have written for assignments, quizes or online challenges etc.